-The UF Health Shands Transplant Program at the University of Florida performs more than 250 transplants a year, with more than 7,000 organ transplants total since the first program began in 1966.
+The UF Health Shands Transplant Center at the University of Florida has performed a combined of more than 8,000 organ transplants since the first program began in 1966.
 The center performs transplants of the heart, lung, kidney, liver and pancreas.
-The patient population includes adults and children, and some patients receive multiple organ transplants at UF Health Shands Transplant Center.
+The patient population includes adults and children, and some patients receive multiple life-saving organ transplants at UF Health Shands Transplant Center.

-With great experience and a record for excellent outcomes, UF Health Shands Transplant Program is uniquely qualified to accept higher-risk candidates.
+- With great experience and a record for excellent outcomes, UF Health Shands Transplant Center is uniquely qualified to accept higher-risk candidates.
 Multiple specialty programs at UF Health are ranked by U.S. News and World Report each year.

 - Team members lecture worldwide, are actively involved in transplant policy-making committees, and are nationally recognized for their contributions to clinical transplantation and research.

 - Our team is committed to following patients throughout their lifetime, and UF Health Shands Transplant Center has patient data spanning decades.